Building a Business Case for Electronic Signature

 Electronic signature improve critical KPIs across every team

 There’s more to e-signature adoption than just time and money savings.
-While those measures are probably the most direct way to translate process improvements into revenue, e-signature touches every part of an organization and impacts a wide range of metrics.
+While those measures are probably the most direct way to translate process improvements into revenue, e-signature touches every part of an organisation and impacts a wide range of metrics.
 Some of those are directly tied to revenue.
-Others impact revenue indirectly (e.g. customer satisfaction) or achieve another important organizational goal (e.g. paper reduction).
+Others impact revenue indirectly (e.g. customer satisfaction) or achieve another important organisational goal (e.g. paper reduction).

 Looking at the overall picture, it’s clear that e-signature makes business run smoother and improves relationships with multiple key stakeholders.
-It’s a transformation that moves the entire organization forward into the modern economy.
+It’s a transformation that moves the entire organisation forward into the modern economy.